nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-5/index.md

 ---
 title: "Fabric Madness: Models"
-summary: "A Model Registry can be seen as a catalog of ML Models and in Fabric, ML Model is a a wrapper for the MLFlow Model Registry, which allows us to register models and keep track of different versions and their respective performances."
+summary: "Our fifth and final post in the Fabric series.
+A Model Registry can be seen as a catalog of ML Models and in Fabric, which allows us to register models and keep track of different versions and their respective performances."
-date: 2024-03-30T11:37:43Z
+date: 2024-04-15T11:40:43Z
 draft: true
 showAuthor: true
 authors: